velartrill/velartrill.github.io/orig/spirals/occupied/dinner-at-moms.md

 _“Sil a iur, Sashi!”_ Rose says to Sashuan as she reluctantly lets go of her.
 “Is… is that right?”

-_“S’aiur, Lisui.”_ Sashuan grins at Rose. _“Rihit vade;_ your pronunciation is getting better.”
+_“S’aiur, Lisui.”_ Sashuan grins at Rose. _“Rihai vade;_ your pronunciation is getting better.”

 “Sister, you trying to steal my woman?”
 Jasmine asks, possessively taking hold of Sashuan around the waist.
 Sashuan giggles at the mortified look on Rose’s face.